-Preparing your own “TV dinners” saves you time and money, easing stress while guaranteeing a satisfying meal for you and your family.
+Preparing your own freezer meals saves you time and money, easing stress while guaranteeing a safe, satisfying meal for you and your family.

-This cook and freeze technique is also good for people who have only one or two in the household – instead of cooking smaller dinners, keep cooking for a family and freeze the left-overs.
-These are great to take to work for lunches and/or for after work dinners.
-And you don’t have to fuss with halving recipes.
+This cook-and-freeze technique is also good for people who have only one or two people in the household.
+Instead of cooking smaller dinners, keep cooking for a family and freeze the leftovers.
+These are great to take to work for lunches and/or for after work dinners, and you don’t have to fuss with halving recipes.

-- Divide large quantities of soup or casseroles for freezing into shallow containers for quick cooking.
+- Divide large quantities of soup or casseroles for freezing into shallow containers for quick cooling.

-- Foodsafety.
-Gov recommends that these “TV dinners” be used within three months of freezing.
+- Homemade frozen meals should be used within three months of freezing.

 For more information about food safety, check out MSU Extension's safe food and water programming.